leonsteenkamp/gh-actions-c/README.md

 ![Test](https://github.com/leonsteenkamp/gh-actions-c/actions/workflows/c-cpp.yml/badge.svg)

-GitHub Actions test repo for C
+A repository to test out GitHub Actions with a C test program.
+The code is compiled and tested using GitHub Actions on each push to _main_.

 ## Links
 Some interesting links with info used: